 c) Brixham Harbour - Competitors are not allowed to fish within any part of the enclosed harbour, Brixham Fish Quay or the Oil Jetty.
 No entry to the Brixham Marina Wave Screen structure is allowed for whatever reason.
 Competitors will not be permitted to cast feathers within the waters inside of the Breakwater from the end of the lighthouse across the fairway to Battery Point.
 Competitors will not be allowed to fish from any pontoon or associated structures that rise and fall with the tide.
 E.g. Brixham yacht pontoon and Brixham Marina pontoons.

 d) River Dart – Competitors may not fish from any of the MOD property or pontoons at Sandquay.

 e) River Teign – Teignmouth Docks and Shaldon Bridge are out of bounds.

 f) Areas marked ‘No Fishing’ - Fishing is not permitted from marked ‘No Fishing’ areas.
 All marina and Harbour Authority pontoons within the defined T.S.A.F. boundaries are also out of bounds, though it is permissible to fish from a boat moored alongside such pontoons, provided that no fishing takes place from the surface of such pontoons.

-9. Commercial Participation
+9. Recreational Participation

 10. Complaints and the Rights of the Torbay Sea Angling Festival Committee

 c) The committee reserve the right to refuse any entry.